Roger Staubach: U.S. Naval Academy

 To prepare for his naval career, Staubach spent one year at New Mexico Military Institute in Roswell, where he set a school record for passing yards and scored 18 total touchdowns.
 Staubach entered the U.S. Naval Academy in 1961, and played quarterback for the Midshipmen.
-As a third-class midshipman (sophomore) in 1962, he got his first opportunity to play, in the third game of the season, against the University of Minnesota on October 6.
-He relieved starter Ron Klemick as the Minnesota defense, led by Bobby Bell and Carl Eller, was stifling in its 21–0 victory.
-Staubach was 0–2 passing and was sacked twice for -24 yards.
+As a third-class midshipman (sophomore) in 1962, he got his first opportunity to play, in the first game of the season, against Penn State.

 A week later, playing against Cornell University, with the offense failing, coach Wayne Hardin decided to put Staubach into the game to see if he could improve the team's offense.
-He led Navy to six touchdowns, throwing for 99 yards, and two touchdowns while running for 88 yards and another score as Navy won 41–0.
+He led Navy to six touchdowns, throwing for 99 yards and two touchdowns, while running for 88 yards and another score as Navy won 41–0.

 A few weeks later, Staubach started again in the famous Army–Navy game.
 President John F. Kennedy attended the game, performing the coin toss.
 Staubach led the team to a 34–14 upset over Army, throwing for two touchdowns and running for another.

-In his second class (junior) season of 1963, he won the Heisman Trophy, Maxwell Award, and the Walter Camp Memorial Trophy while leading the Midshipmen to a 9–1 regular season record and a final ranking of No. 2 in the nation.
-He appeared on the cover of Time in October; he would also have been on the cover of Life magazine's November 29, 1963 issue, but for the assassination of President Kennedy.
+In his second class (junior) season of 1963, he led college football in completion percentage and won the Heisman Trophy, Maxwell Award, and the Walter Camp Memorial Trophy while leading the Midshipmen to a 9–1 regular season record and a final ranking of No. 2 in the nation.
+He appeared on the cover of Time in October; he would also have been on the cover of Life magazine's issue of November 29, 1963, but for the assassination of President Kennedy.

 On New Year's Day, the Midshipmen lost the national championship to the No. 1 team, the University of Texas, in the 1964 Cotton Bowl.
 Earlier that season, Staubach led Navy to a 35–14 road victory in its annual rivalry with Notre Dame.
 Navy did not beat Notre Dame again until 2007, 43 years later.

 During three seasons at Navy, Staubach completed 292 of 463 passes with 18 touchdowns and 19 interceptions, while gaining a school-record 4,253 yards of total offense.
 Staubach is the last player from a military academy to win the Heisman Trophy.
 As a senior in 1964, he injured his left heel in the opening game victory over Penn State and missed the next four games, and Navy finished the season at 3–6–1.

 The Naval Academy retired Staubach's jersey number (12) during his graduation ceremony after his senior season.
 In 1981, Staubach was enshrined in the College Football Hall of Fame.
 In 2007, Staubach was ranked No. 9 on ESPN's Top 25 Players In College Football History list.

 Statistics

-When his collegiate football career ended, Staubach finished his Academy sports career as captain of the Academy's 1965 baseball team.
+After his collegiate football career ended, Staubach also concluded his time at the Academy with a standout baseball season in 1962, where he batted .420, served as captain of the baseball team in 1965, and played for the school's basketball team.